Pressure rises on Gross as investors pull $3.1 billion from Pimco's flagship fund

 The Pimco Total Return Fund's five-year and 10-year annualized returns of 6.87 percent and 5.89 percent have outperformed the benchmark Barclays U.S. Aggregate Bond Index by 2.07 percentage points and 1.42 percentage points, respectively, according to Morningstar data, as of March 31.

-Pimco, a unit of European financial services company Allianz SE, had $1.91 trillion in assets under management as of December 31.
+Pimco, a unit of European financial services company Allianz SE (ALVG.DE), had $1.91 trillion in assets under management as of December 31.

 (Reporting by Jennifer Ablan and Sam Forgione; Editing by Chizu Nomiyama, Jeffrey Benkoe, Paul Simao and Lisa Shumaker)